personnameds/classsite/README.md

 classite v6

+Homework
+    -When teacher adds homework add docs and links at same time -admin shows related docs and links
+    -Add Homework Due Date should be a multi-select widget -Make Class checkboxes prettier when adding homework -Should Assigned Work be part of homework_details rather than homework -RSS Feed

+Documents
+    -REDO BASED ON NEW HOMEWORK MODELS
+    -Modify/Delete files shows path
+    -Files need to delete if no longer used

 Classlists
     -resize banner images when uploaded (saved link in readitlater) -banner image in admin is hardcoded so wont work but neat idea